-Know Your Lines
+Memorize Your Lines

-Don’t Rewrite Your Lines
+Do Not Rewrite Lines

-Never, ever, ever say something other than what is written in the script.
+Never add your own words to what is written in the script.
 There’s no better way to offend a writer than to ad lib or to come up with your own lines.
 Your job as an actor is to deliver the written lines convincingly.
 If you think your own dialogue might be better, then become a writer.